factful/ocr_testing/Readme.md

 #### Calamari

 Calamari, because it solely recognizes single line images, is dependent on OCRopus's tools for improving contrast, deskewing and splitting images into pieces.
 What's unfortunate about this arrangement is that Calamari requires python 3.x, and OCRopus requires python 2.x.
+In hindsight, we could have also used `kraken` another OCR library forked from OCRopus

 There are a variety of tools that you can use to manage multiple installations of python.
 For our purposes we relied on [`pyenv`][pyenv] and [`virtualenv`][virtualenv].
 (If you're using `pyenv` please also note [the additional installation instructions](https://github.com/pyenv/pyenv/wiki#suggested-build-environment))